 Last year we reported on the 2017 launch of findings from our Black and minority Ethnic Health and Wellbeing Study.
-This unique study provided insight to the Health and wellbeing needs of Greater Glasgow and Clyde population.
+Last year we reported on the 2017 launch of findings from our Black and Minority Ethnic (BME) Health and Wellbeing Study.
+This unique study provided insight to the Health and Well Being needs of Greater Glasgow and Clyde population.

 Some key findings around financial inclusion showed attitudes to poverty were very different, with less reliance on the welfare system across all groups.
 The groups comprised of the five largest minority ethnic groups- Polish, Indian, Pakistani, Chinese and African.
 Of note was the African group which were least likely to feel in control and reported similar levels of financial poverty as our poorest geographical neighbourhood.
+Of note was the African group were least likely to feel in control and reported similar levels of financial poverty as our poorest geographical neighbourhood.